 Backtesting works because it saves time

 Trading is mainly about trial and error.
-And luckily, backtesting is a great tool for that and at the same time, it saves you a lot of time.
+And luckily, backtesting a trading strategy is a great tool for that and at the same time, it saves you a lot of time.

 You can read more about the disadvantages of backtesting in this article: Disadvantages Of Backtesting